liuyaojun1/542/README.md

 We are interested in how repository popularity, user influence, text characteristics, and AI coding agents relate to PR outcomes such as resolution time and merge success.

-Milestone 2 focuses on the first research question (RQ1).
-RQ2 and RQ3 will be completed for the final report.

 ---

 ## 2. Research Questions